almamedia-open-source/cdk-project-context/README.md

 Opinionated CDK utility **construct for managing project information & AWS account-specific configuration**.

-When used, a developer can be quaranteed the information is available and in correct format – or otherwise `cdk synth|diff|deploy` will fail.

 Why you'd use this?
 1. If you use multi-account deployments, i.e. separate `dev` and `prod` workloads to different accounts.
 2. Especially if you develop microservices, you end up with a lot of CDK projects.
 Without well-defined method of managing project configuration one often ends up reinventing the wheel in each project.
+3. A developer can be quaranteed the configuration information is available and in correct format – or otherwise `cdk synth|diff|deploy` will fail.

 Note: This is not a replacement for tools such as AWS AppConfig, Parameter Store or Secrets Manager!
 Project Context should only contain non-secret values that define "where to deploy" and certain values that you may wish to use for example as part of tagging or naming resources.